 When exporting an event, DayBack only sends the information you can see in the view you shared and the information you can see in the event's popover (what you see when you click on an event).
 Other attributes of the event, or attributes of records related to the event, aren't exported to the share.

 As you edit events in DayBack, the calendar looks to see if the event is part of a share.
 If the event is shared, DayBack re-exports the event to DayBack's server, keeping the share in sync with your changes to the event.
 Shares themselves don't poll DayBack's sever for changes so someone viewing a share while you make a change would need to click "refresh" to see your change take effect.

 Can recipients edit shared events?
 No. Recipients of a share URL will be unable to edit those events.
 If you want someone to be able to edit your calendar they'll need a DayBack Online account in your group.
 Here's how to invite them.

 Do recipients need to have accounts in my FileMaker Solution?
 No. Folks opening a share URL don't need any information from your FileMaker solution and DayBack never hits your FileMaker Server when folks open a share.
-You don't even need to have a FileMaker Server.

 If an event is linked to a contact, is that contact information shared?
 The share only includes the information you can see in DayBack.
 So if you have linked a contact to an event, your share recipient will be able to see the contact's name when they click on the event, but they won't have access to any other facts about the contact unless you've included those in the event's display.